Publications

 Ehsani M., Mansouri R., 14th International Conference of Iranian Operations Research Society (ICORS 2021) published

-The early version of our 2022 paper (BridgeCut), this paper presents a new approach to partition an imbalanced signed network into two near-balanced sub-networks.
-We further supplemented the results of this work with additional investigations on some measures to evaluate signed links’ properties in relevance to their position and role in the whole structure of a network in the BridgeCut paper.
+This paper presents a new approach to partition an imbalanced signed network into two near-balanced sub-networks.
+We further supplemented the results of this work with additional investigations on some measures to evaluate signed links’ properties in relevance to their position and role in the whole structure of a network.

 Papers in Refereed Journals